sciZer0/7/v/README.md

 For now, the industry highly needs a new universal coefficient that describes the minimum amount of effort it would take to disrupt any given blockchain.

-The Nakamoto coefficient is not good for this since it is one-sided — doesn't comprehensively take into account the main point of blockchain technology, incl. doesn't take into account all possible decentralized ways for blockchains to achieve high-sustainability.
+The Nakamoto coefficient is not good for this since it is one-sided — doesn't comprehensively take into account the main point of blockchain technology.

+As a result, the Nakamoto coefficient doesn't take into account all possible decentralized ways for a blockchain to achieve permissionlessness and high sustainability incl. the "51% attack" resistance.